 A: Yes.In the Motion Panel, Change the trigger dropdown menu from “On click” to “After previous.”
 This forces the object to start moving automatically as soon as the animation listed before it finishes.

-Q5: How to remove animation in Google Slides?
+Q8: How to remove animation in Google Slides?

 A: Select the object you want to remove the animations, and then access to the motion panel.
 There is list all animations applied to that object.
-Click the trash can icon next to the effect you want to remove.
+Click the trash can icon next to the effect you want to delete.

 💬 Conclusion: